KStocky/ShaderTestFramework/docs/InstallationGuide.md

 ```
 $ git clone https://github.com/KStocky/ShaderTestFramework
 $ cd ShaderTestFramework
-$ mkdir build
-$ cd build
-$ cmake ..
-$ cmake --build .
+$ cmake --workflow --preset FullDev
 ```

-This will build everything and produce a static library called ShaderTestFramework in `ShaderTestFramework\build\src\ShaderTestFramework\Debug`.
-If you want a release build run `cmake --build . -C Release`
+This will build everything, including tests and examples.
+It will produce a static library called ShaderTestFramework in `ShaderTestFramework\build\src\ShaderTestFramework\Debug`.
+If you want a release build run `cmake --build --preset FullDevRelease`.
+You can also generate a project that just contains the library and tests (omitting examples) with `cmake --workflow --preset SlimDev`.
+More [CMake Presets](https://cmake.org/cmake/help/latest/manual/cmake-presets.7.html) that are defined by STF can be found in [CMakePresets.json](../CMakePresets.json)
+And feel free to create your own local `CMakeUserPresets.json` to improve your workflow.

-From here you can link ShaderTestFramework to your project and add ShaderTestFramework\src\ShaderTestFramework\Public to your include paths.
+From here you can link ShaderTestFramework to your project and add `ShaderTestFramework\src\ShaderTestFramework\Public` to your include paths.